Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: Myopic exploration

 \subsection{In the absence of non-invertible nuisances}

-In the absence of occlusions (for instance, if the images are taken by an omni-directional camera inside an empty room) and quantization errors or noise (if the images are samples of the scene radiance that satisfy Nyquist's condition -- if that was possible, that is), and if the scene obeys the Lambert-Ambient-Static model (\ref{eq-lambert-ambient}), the new image provides no new ``information,'' in the sense that it can be generated by the old image via a suitable contrast transformation of its range and diffeomorphic deformation of its domain.
+In the absence of occlusions (for instance, if the images are taken by an omni-directional camera inside an empty room) and quantization errors or noise (if the images are samples of the scene radiance that satisfy Nyquist's condition -- if that was possible, that is), and if the scene obeys the Lambert-Ambient-Static model (\ref{eq-lambert-ambient}), the new image can be generated by the old image via a suitable contrast transformation of its range and diffeomorphic deformation of its domain.
 In other words, the first image $I_t$ can be used to construct a representation as we have discussed in Section \ref{sect-representation2}, which in turn can be used to hallucinate any other image of the same scene, for instance $I_{t+1}$. { In fact, from (\ref{eq-lambert-ambient}), we can solve for $\rho$ in the first image via $\rho(p(x)) = I_t(x)$, where $p(x) = \bar x/ \| \bar x\|$ and substitute in the second, so we have

 where $w(x) = \pi g \pi^{-1}(\bar x / \| \bar x \|)$ and where we have aggregated the two contrast transformations $k_{t+dt}$ and $k_t$ into one.} This is exactly the hallucination process described in Section \ref{sect-hallucination}, whereby a single image $I_t$, supported on a plane, is interpreted as a representation and used to hallucinate the next image $I_{t+1}$.